simov/screenshot-capture/README.md

 - Crop and Save (automatic save)
 - Crop and Wait (manual save)
 - Configurable Keyboard Shortcut
-- Save screenshot as PNG or JPG file format
+- Save screenshot as PNG or JPG image file
-- Save screenshot as file
 - Copy screenshot to clipboard as Data URL String or Binary Image
 - Preserve or downscale screenshot size on HDPI displays like Retina
 - Unique screenshot date/time file name